sparkfun/SparkFun_RTK_Everywhere_Firmware/docs/menu_wifi.md

 ## Captive Portal

-If captive portal is enabled, when a user connects to the Access Point the user will automatically be directed towards the correct page.
+If **Captive Portal** is enabled, when a user connects to the Access Point the user will automatically be directed towards the correct page.
 This works with most, but not all phones.

 ## MDNS